unlight/asmt-javascript-questions/README.md

 - How do you estimate your tasks?
 - What would you do in case you realize that you won’t be able to deliver planned functionality in time and your estimations were wrong?
 - How do you prioritize your tasks?
 How do you estimate your tasks?
 For example you need to decide which task is more important for you right now.
 What will you do?
+- What is better under-estimation or over-estimation?
+- Let’s imagine you need to create ‘Send Email’ form from Gmail.
+What are your estimates and why?
+- What estimation techniques do you know?

 ### Other
 - What sources did you use for keeping you knowledge up to date and learning new thing?